How to configure multiple AWS CLI profiles

 region : us-west-2 : config-file : ~/.aws/config

-The profile row should show env from ['AWS_PROFILE', 'AWS_DEFAULT_PROFILE'], while an explicit --profile on a later command still overrides the shell default for that one request.
+An explicit --profile option on a later command still overrides AWS_PROFILE for that one request.

-8. Clear the shell-level profile override when the session should stop using the temporary shell default.
+8. Clear the shell-level profile selection when the session should stop using it.

-Removing the override prevents later commands, tabs, or pasted shell snippets from continuing to use the previous account by mistake.
+Clearing both variables prevents later commands, new tabs, or copied shell snippets from continuing to use the previous account by mistake.